justecorruptio/jekyll-now/_posts/2018-01-19-Uneven-Merge-Shuffle.md

 # produces: AcAccAcAccAcccAcAcAc
 ```

+The `random_pivot()` function chooses a splitting point in the list roughly between 45% and 55% of the length.

-I'll leave the analysis as an exercise for the reader, but the time complexity of this function is `O(N)` and the space complexity is also `O(N)` with a large constant factor because every slice operation has to make a copy of that piece of the list.
+I'll leave the analysis as an exercise for the reader, but the time complexity of this function is `O(N)`; The space complexity is also `O(N)` with a large constant factor because every slice operation has to make a copy of that piece of the list.
 Realizing that the entire operation is depth-first, we can build the resulting list incrementally instead:

 ```python
 def uneven_merge_shuffle(a, b):